 This is an evolving detailed syllabus of EPS 231, see course web page, all course materials are available under the downloads directory.
+If accessing from outside campus or via the university wireless network, you will need to connect via the Harvard VPN.

-Homework assignments (quasi-weekly) are 50% of final grade, and a final course project constitutes the remaining 50%.
+Homework assignments (every 9-10 days) are 50% of final grade, and a final course project constitutes the remaining 50%.
+We strongly encourage you to discuss and work on homework problems and collaborate on solving them with other students (and with the teaching staff, of course), but you must write your final answers in your own words.
+You should ensure that any written work you submit for evaluation reflects your own work and your own understanding of the topic.
 There is an option to take this course as a pass/fail with approval of instructor.